-On the resort shuttle we spotted groups of men who’d come to golf, shoot or fish, women who were there for the spa and restaurants, and families with kids ranging from tots to teens.
+Nemacolin Woodlands, a luxury resort in Pennsylvania’s Laurel Highlands, doesn’t have a single vibe.
+On the resort shuttle we spotted groups of men who’d come to golf, shoot or fish, women who were there for the spa and restaurants, and families like us with kids ranging from tots to teens.

 This is by no means a bad thing.
-We heard one golfer who was there on a guy weekend say he used to come with his wife for golf and the spa and, having seen how much they’ve added since his last visit, would probably now return with his kids.
+We heard one golfer who was there on a guy weekend say he used to come with his wife for golf and the spa.
+He added that, given how much they’ve added for families he would probably now return with his kids.

 From Philadelphia or New York City you might consider flying into Pittsburgh, or using Nemacolin’s private airfield.
-You can also drive with an overnight stop in Hershey.
-PA.
+You can also drive with an overnight stop in Hershey or Harrisburg.

 Tiny Traveler was impressed by having a chandelier in our room and sleeping in a bed that was so high she had to run and jump to get into it.

 The communications director told me that families favor the Chateau for its big rooms, or the townhouses if they have a larger group.

 The Resort Amenities:

 It’s open from about late May to late September and has a bar for cocktails, smoothies and lunch.
 This was by far Tiny Traveler’s favorite feature.

-There’s also a croquet court, a good size playground, exercise classes and the outdoor Nemacolin zoo (if you visit around 9:00 in the morning you can watch the bears eat their breakfast).
+There’s also a croquet court, a good size playground, exercise classes and the outdoor Nemacolin zoo.
+If you visit around 9:00 in the morning you can watch the bears eat their breakfast.

 The resort’s owner is an avid art collector and there are paintings, sketches and statues everywhere you look.
 We particularly appreciated the outdoor sculptures because you never knew what would pop up where.

-The wifi and valet parking are free.
+The wifi and valet parking are free included.

 We wanted to sample the adventure center together but the only thing all three of us could agree on was target paintball.
 We shared two guns with 400 paintballs apiece.
-To our surprise,

-Tiny Traveler got a big kick out of splatting the paint against the wall and in making targets swing and spin when she hit them.
+To our surprise, 9YO Tiny Traveler got a big kick out of splatting the paint against the wall and in making targets swing and spin when she hit them.

 We also did the safari tour, where you visit the zoo with a staff naturalist who tells you about the animals’ personalities, habits, provenance and so on.